sparcopen/infrastructure/_posts/2020-06-17-appendix-industry-response.md

 title: Appendix&#58; The Industry Response
 category: 2020-update
 tags: elsevier springer-nature pearson wiley mcgraw-hill-education
-description: Leading publishers strengthening their digital offerings and – in the case of McGraw-Hill Education and Cengage – by proposing a merger in order to reduce costs and strengthen their economics.
+description: Most of the leading publishers strengthened their digital and data analytics offerings in 2019, and have continued to do so into 2020.
 permalink: /2020-update/appendix-the-industry-response
 date: 2020-06-17 15:00:00
 ---